• Skip to primary navigation

 • Store bananas in the fridge once ripe.
 The peel may darken, but it stays fresh.

 • Trap fruit flies using a small dish of apple cider vinegar with a few drops of washing-up liquid.
 It works well.
-So does flying around with a kitchen towel!
+So does pouring boiling water down the sink, as that's where they breed.

 slice taken from a moist banana bread with coffee and topped with walnuts